 It’s generally not a good idea to empty your Mac’s cache completely.
 While clearing your Safari cache along with your browser cookies and history won’t have any adverse effects, deleting certain files within the system or user cache may cause apps or services to crash or freeze.

 If you’re looking to improve performance or free up space on your SSD or HDD, instead of rushing to delete the “Other” Mac storage, remember that cache files are there to help your system run faster and more smoothly.
 Be selective about what you jettison, or use a dedicated Mac optimization tool to ditch the junk while keeping what you need.
 Dedicated optimization software can also perform maintenance tasks like defraging your disk.

 Simplify the cache clearing process with AVG TuneUp for Mac

 Clearing your cache — and other Mac cleaning techniques — will increase performance and extend the life of your device.
-But the process can be annoying, requiring you to search through several folders.
-Worse still, tinkering around in the system and user caches can put your device at risk.
+But the process can be time-consuming, requiring you to search through many different folders.
+And tinkering around in the system and user caches can be risky.

 AVG TuneUp for Mac is not only a Mac cache cleaner, it’s a multilayered optimization system designed to streamline the entire cleaning process.
-It can automatically delete your browser cache along with unnecessary files, while holding on to the important ones.
+With this thorough cache cleaner for Mac, you can quickly access and delete all your cache files.

-Plus, with automatic maintenance you’ll spend less time rooting around files and more time doing what you love on your lightning-fast Mac.
+AVG TuneUp will also help you wipe away other unnecessary files and data hiding in your system, like duplicate files and blurry or poor-quality photos.
+Spend less time rooting around your system and more time doing what you love.
 Get AVG TuneUp today and watch your Mac run like new again.